lightscapevr/website/markdown/localedit.md

   try again the previous point.

-* Open this "Quest 3" drive, then follow "Internal shared storage", "Documents", "VREXport".
+* Open this "Quest 3" drive, then follow "Internal shared storage", "Documents", "VRExport".
 This folder contains the .dae files.
 If there are textures, they are found in a subfolder with the same name as the .dae file.
 You can copy them to your PC/Mac.

 * Note that the "Documents", "VRSketch" folder contains all the local files in the internal file format.
-You can copy them around for backup purposes or to move them to another Quest, for example.
+You can copy them for backup purposes or to move them to another Quest, for example.
+You can delete and duplicate and rename them here, too.